AzureADQuickStarts/AppModelv2-WebApp-OpenIDConnect-nodejs/README.md

 * Update `exports.databaseUri`, if you want to use mongoDB session store and a different database uri.

+* Update `exports.mongoDBSessionMaxAge`.
+Here you can specify how long you want to keep a session in mongoDB.
+The unit is second(s).

 **NOTE:** Session middleware is required to use OIDCStrategy.
 We keep nonce, state, etc in session for validation purpose; we also keep `user` in session for a persistent login session.

 If you don't want a persistent login session (you want the user to enter username and password etc for every request to access protected resources), you can achieve it by using the following code.